JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 - Add the language or framework to your search
 - Check Stack Overflow, official docs, and GitHub issues
 - Ask chatbots like GPT, though be aware they can be confidently wrong.
+- Use advanced search features (<a href="https://support.google.com/websearch/answer/2466433" target="_blank" rel="noopener noreferrer">Refine Google searches</a>)

 I Google all of the time.
 I ask chatbots frequently.
 I often check stack overflow.
 I did it when I was a junior and I still do it as a senior.

+As you gain more experience you will be able to sift through irrelevant results more quickly.

 ---